near Ulmer in Bamberg County, South Carolina — The American South (South Atlantic)

 Erected 1992 by Mizpah Methodist Church.
 (Marker Number 5-3.)

 Location.
 33° 7.191′ N, 81° 10.801′ W. Marker is in near Ulmer, South Carolina, in Bamberg County.
 Marker is at the intersection of Burton Ferry Road (U.S. 301) and Mizpah Lane, on the right when traveling south on Burton Ferry Road.
 Touch for map.
 Marker is in this post office area: Ulmer SC 29849, United States of America.
+Touch for directions.

 Regarding Mizpah Church.
-Buford Bridge was the earliest settlement in what is
+Buford Bridge was the earliest settlement in what is now Bamberg County.

 National Register of Historic Places :Mizpah Methodist Church (added 2000 - Building - #00001531)